 - Use a folded blanket under the forehead if it doesn’t reach the mat.

-- Place a cushion between hips and heels for comfort.
+- Place a cushion between hips and heels for comfort — a yoga bolster (paid link) works well.

 Cat-Cow Pose (Marjaryasana-Bitilasana)

-Benefits: This flowing movement warms the spine and releases tension, a key yoga position for lower back pain.
+Benefits: This flowing movement warms the spine and releases tension—a staple among back pain yoga poses.

 How to Do It: